-In January 2018, CARL (via its Open Repositories Working Group – ORWG) entered into a collaboration with OpenAIRE as part of the OpenAIRE Advance project.
-The ultimate aim of this collaboration is to provide a gateway to Canadian scholarly content, with an initial emphasis on representing the publications stemming from Tri-Agency funded projects in the OpenAIRE discovery portal.
+From 2018 to 2021, CARL (via its Open Repositories Working Group – ORWG) entered into a collaboration with OpenAIRE as part of the OpenAIRE Advance project.
+The ultimate aim of this collaboration was to provide a gateway to Canadian scholarly content, with an initial emphasis on representing the publications stemming from Tri-Agency funded projects in the OpenAIRE discovery portal.

-Much of the CARL work has been behind the scenes, including the adoption of the OpenAIRE guidelines in Canadian repositories and journal platforms, working with OpenAIRE to ensure Tri-Agency affiliations are accurate, and developing workflows for curating metadata records.
+Much of the CARL work took place behind the scenes and included the adoption of the OpenAIRE guidelines in Canadian repositories and journal platforms, working with OpenAIRE to ensure Tri-Agency affiliations are accurate, and developing workflows for curating metadata records.

-Canada’s federal granting agencies (CIHR, NSERC and SSHRC) have been integrated into the OpenAIRE aggregation and the OpenAIRE Explore tool allows users to limit results to each agency, showing their funded research outputs.
+The CARL OpenAIRE Task Group completed the pilot implementation phase in 2021.
+Several repositories are now harvested by OpenAIRE, and Canada’s federal granting agencies (CIHR, NSERC and SSHRC) have now been integrated into the OpenAIRE aggregation.
+Using the OpenAIRE Explore tool, users can limit results by agency to find funded research outputs.
 It is important to note that only research articles (or other types of output) that acknowledge the funder name are currently linked to each agency.

-This project is being undertaken under the leadership of the ORWG’s Task Group on OpenAIRE which is led by Pierre Lasou (Laval University) and the Ad Hoc COVID-19 Working Group, led by Kathleen Shearer (CARL and COAR).
-Other participants are Lise Brin (CARL), Corey Davis (CARL), Danoosh Davoodi (University of Alberta), Sharon Fennel (University of Alberta), Jordan Hale (Waterloo University), Geoff Harder (University of Alberta), Yoo Young Lee (University of Ottawa), Lindsey MacCallum (Mount Saint Vincent University), Courtney Earl Matthews (Queen’s University), Gabriela Mircea (McMaster University), Tomasz Neugebauer (Concordia University), Kelly Stathis (Portage Network-Canadian Association of Research Libraries), Andrea Szwajcer (University of Manitoba), and Mita Williams (University of Windsor).
+This initial project undertaken under the leadership of the ORWG’s Task Group on OpenAIRE, led by Pierre Lasou (Laval University) and the Ad Hoc COVID-19 Working Group, led by Kathleen Shearer (CARL and COAR).
+Other participants were Lise Brin (CARL), Corey Davis (CARL), Danoosh Davoodi (University of Alberta), Sharon Fennel (University of Alberta), Jordan Hale (University of Waterloo), Geoff Harder (University of Alberta), Yoo Young Lee (University of Ottawa), Lindsey MacCallum (Mount Saint Vincent University), Courtney Earl Matthews (Queen’s University), Gabriela Mircea (McMaster University), Tomasz Neugebauer (Concordia University), Kelly Stathis (Portage Network-Canadian Association of Research Libraries), Andrea Szwajcer (University of Manitoba), and Mita Williams (University of Windsor).